TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

 * Set up welcome page for students post-signup... or just have a query string for GA to hook onto.
-* Add content_for titles to the lesson pages
 * Link GA goal to that page.
 * Create Sitemap for SEO and submit to Google and Bing
 * Look into Rich Snippets for content